sando38/helm-ejabberd/charts/ejabberd/README.md

 For example to create `.pem` certificates with [cert-manager](https://cert-manager.io/docs/usage/certificate/#additional-certificate-output-formats) you need to enable `featureGates: 'AdditionalCertificateOutputFormats=true'`.

+To use a sidecar for watching TLS cert secrets, enable the sidecar in `.Values.certFiles.sideCar.enabled`.

 Currently the chart does not deploy ejabberd's builtin TURN server correctly.
 A solution for that is in progress.
 It may work with using `.Values.hostNetwork` set to `true`, but that is completely untested.
 However, the STUN service works